Architecture

 Environment Variables:

-• MONGODB_URI: MongoDB connection string (required)
+• MONGODB_URI: MongoDB connection string (live-step buffering)

 • NATS_URL: NATS server URL